my dentist blackwood logo

 • Hyaluronic acid can be used to lubricate the joints and improve joint movement.

 A dentist will consider your clinical findings, diagnosis, and history of other procedures before recommending injections.
-TMJ injections are not standalone but may form part of a broader plan that could include physiotherapy, jaw exercises, or ongoing care.
+TMJ injections are not a standalone treatment but may be part of a broader plan that could include physiotherapy, jaw exercises, or maintenance care.

 Typical TMJ Injection Recovery Timeline